Homepage > Journal > Quantitative research in UX

 In particular, it allows you to see how they categorize and name phenomena.

-Card sorting allows you to learn the terminology used by users to describe and group phenomena and determine what a product is.
+Card sorting allows you to learn the terminology users use to describe and group phenomena and determine what a product is.

 This method determines the most optimal wording and forms of labels and information and architecture structures used in digital products.

-It is very affordable, and at the same time, the data collection is uncomplicated.
+It is very affordable, and data collection is uncomplicated.
 Card sorting doesn't cause many problems regarding interpretation.

 Currently, it's possible to conduct this type of research on users in stationary conditions and remotely through a dedicated tool.